-- Enroll in PROMISe as a provider of PFDS Waiver services; - Enter the vendor service(s) or Transportation per trip service they will offer in HCSIS;

-• Successfully complete the Provider Qualifications module in HCSIS for the vendor service(s) or Transportation per trip they provide and ensure the requirements of Appendix C, including provider qualification standards, are met;

-• Enter into a Provider Agreement for Participation in Pennsylvania's PFDS Waiver with ODP;

-• Submit a bill through PROMISe for the amount of the vendor good or service that is charged to the general public or the fee schedule rate for Transportation per trip;;

-• Cooperate with the QA&I process conducted by ODP or one of its designees;

-• Cooperate with other monitoring activities, such as when Supports Coordinators conduct monitoring visits with participants; and

-• Maintain documentation on service delivery.
+- Enroll in PROMISe as a provider of P/FDS Waiver services; - Enter the vendor service(s) they will offer in HCSIS; - Successfully complete the Provider Qualifications module in HCSIS for the vendor service(s) they provide and ensure the requirements of Appendix C, including provider qualification standards, are met; - Enter into a Provider Agreement for Participation in Pennsylvania's P/FDS Waiver with ODP; - Submit a bill through PROMISe for the amount of the vendor good or service that is charged to the general public; - Cooperate with the QA&I process conducted by ODP or one of its designees; - Cooperate with other monitoring activities, such as when Supports Coordinators conduct monitoring visits with participants; and - Maintain documentation on service delivery.

 Participants are provided with information on willing and qualified providers, as outlined in Appendix D-1-f.
 This information includes the providers identified in the ODP Services and Support Directory (SSD) for services needed by the participant.
-The SSD includes both providers that function as an OHCDS and those that are directly enrolled to provide vendor or Transportation per trip services.
-The participant is free to choose among the willing and qualified providers, including OHCDS, vendors and/or transportation per trip providers directly enrolled to provide services.
+The SSD includes both providers that function as an OHCDS and those that are directly enrolled to provide vendor services.
+The participant is free to choose among the willing and qualified providers, including OHCDS and vendors.
 The SSD does not differentiate between providers functioning as an OHCDS and those that do not.

-The OHCDS is responsible to ensure that all subcontracted entities that will render the vendor and/or Transportation per trip service(s) meet the qualification criteria specified for the service.
+The OHCDS is responsible to ensure that all subcontracted entities that will render the vendor service(s) meet the qualification criteria specified for the service.